sifatahammed/Analysis-of-Deep-Learning-Models-for-Emotion-Recognition/README.md

-# Analysis-of-Deep-Learning-Models-for-Emotion-Recognition
-# Emotion Recognition using Deep Learning Models
+# Analysis of Deep Learning Models for Emotion Recognition

 This project explores the performance of various deep learning models for emotion recognition using the SEED-V dataset.
 The models implemented include Deep Neural Network (DNN), Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and a hybrid CNN-LSTM model.
 The impact of different padding techniques (Zero Padding and Average Padding) on model performance is also evaluated.